rkonoplev/dniester/docs/ROLE_SECURITY_IMPLEMENTATION.md

 # Role-Based Security Implementation Guide

-This document outlines the implementation requirements for ADMIN and EDITOR role security in the News Platform.
+This document outlines the **correct** implementation requirements for ADMIN and EDITOR role security in the News Platform.

 ## Role Definitions